 After all, acne is big business.
 It isn’t shocking that their studies need further research before real solutions are found.

-If you are having a severe problem with acne you should consult a dermatologist, but do your research to find someone who is open to a holistic approach to treatment and healing.
+If you have a severe condition, you should consult a dermatologist, but do your research to find someone who is open to a holistic approach to treatment and healing.

-The following are some conventional methods that are currently used to treat acne by most dermatologists.
+The following are some conventional methods of treatment currently used by most dermatologists.

 Cosmetic dermal fillers include collagen, hyaluronic acid, fat and other substances.
 ArteFill, Radiesse, Sculptra, Juvederm, Hylaform and Resylane are used to add volume to specific areas.